ricardombrodriguez/IES_98388/lab1/README.md

 # Review questions

+Notes:
-Note: exercise 1.2 is the result of the 1.3 (after pushing 1.3 files to 1.2)
+- exercise 1.2 is the result of the 1.3 (added some functionalities and added log4j2)
+- the log files are inside the logs/ folder, which resides inside the maven project root (with pom.xml and src/ folder)